-The addicted person’ most basic need to survive drives the need for mood or mind-altering substances at any price, and that includes lying to anyone who stands in the way of the drugs they so desperately seek.
+The addicted person’s most basic need—to survive—drives the need for mood or mind-altering substances at any price.
+And that includes lying to anyone who stands in the way of the drugs they so desperately seek.

 As Townsend explains, “The brain is telling the body that it’s going to die.
 And what would you do if you hadn’t eaten for five days?
 You’d probably break into someone’s house and steal their food.
 The addicted brain acts from that same place of fear and desperation.”

-Even knowing that, it’s scary to watch an addict lie right to your face so convincingly that you start to believe them, and question your own perception of the situation.
+Even with that knowledge, it’s scary to watch an addict lie right to your face so convincingly that you start to believe them.
+You may even question your own perception of the situation.

 2. They Manipulate

-No one is more likely to be manipulated by an addict than the people closest to him.
-Parents are often the easiest target for manipulation because they cannot imagine that their beloved child is hostage to drugs or alcohol.
+No one is more likely to be manipulated by an addict than the people closest to them.
+Parents are often the easiest target for manipulation because oftentimes they cannot imagine that their beloved child is hostage to drugs or alcohol.